SAMcGee/CITC/phishing.md

 ---

-**Phishing**: Is a type of attack where the attacker tries to send a fake message to a human in order to get them to reveal sensitive information, like their password, back account details or even addresses / telephone numbers.
+**Phishing**: Phishing: This is a type of attack where the attacker tries to send a fake message to a human to get them to reveal sensitive information, like their password, bank account details or even addresses/telephone numbers.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/7ieCcOATNEE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>